Learn how to make embroidered cards out of paper!

 I enjoy embroidery, but LOVE the idea of combining it with my love of papercrafting for these embroidered cards!
 Best of all, you don’t need an embroidery machine, because your cutting machine will cut the patterns right on the cardstock.
 Then, you can follow my stitch guide to add the embroidery floss by hand with simple embroidery stitches.
 I’ll even show you how to add beads for some special sparkle on your homemade cards!

-Did you know ADVANCE with JenniferMaker annual members get a free 2024 VIP pass and instant access to the 2024 Maker Academy Weekend projects?
+Did you know ADVANCE with JenniferMaker annual members get a free 2024 VIP pass and lifetime access to the 2024 Maker Academy Weekend projects?
 Join now!

 Making an embroidery greeting card is a super fun way to level up your cardmaking!
 And by using a cutting machine to plan and cut the designs, you can make perfect holes for sewing on the front of the card.